.png)

 No. Early Payout is moneyline-only.
 Spread and total bets settle at the final score regardless of any leads built during the game.

 No. The lead only has to be reached at any point during the game.
-Once your team is ever up by 20 in the NBA, 3 in the NHL, or 5 in the MLB, the bet settles as a winner immediately, and the final score doesn't matter.
+Once your team is ever up by 17 in NFL or NCAAF, 20 in the NBA, 3 in the NHL, 5 in the MLB, or 18 in NCAAB the bet settles as a winner immediately, and the final score doesn't matter.

 There's no specific Early Payout minimum beyond bet365's standard bet minimums.
 Maximum stakes vary by market and sport.
 The promotion applies regardless of bet size on qualifying moneylines.

-No. Early Payout is automatic on every qualifying moneyline bet on NBA, NHL, and MLB games.
+No. Early Payout is automatic on every qualifying moneyline bet on NFL, NBA, NHL, MLB, NCAAF, and NCAAB games.
 There's no opt-in, no promo code, and no manual claim process.

-As of this writing, Early Payout applies to professional NBA, NHL, and MLB games.
+As of this writing, Early Payout applies to professional NFL, NBA, NHL, MLB, NCAAF, and NCAAB games.
 Bet365 occasionally runs similar promotions on college sports during major events like March Madness, but those are typically time-limited promos rather than the standing Early Payout feature.

 Yes.
-Early Payout applies to both regular-season and playoff games in NBA, NHL, and MLB.
+Early Payout applies to both regular-season and playoff games in NFL, NBA, NHL, MLB, NCAAF, and NCAAB.
 The thresholds are the same regardless of the stage of the season.

 Generally yes.
 Early Payout is a standing feature, not a stacking promotion, so it applies on top of the welcome bonus and other ongoing bet365 promotions like profit boosts and bonus bets.
 Always check the specific terms of any other promotion you're using to confirm there's no conflict.